eduardvercaemer/booter/protected_mode/README.md

 - `switch_mode.asm` is a simple program where we create a valid GDT with two segment descriptors, and them load protected mode.
+- `boot_32.asm` and `payload_32.asm` combine the concepts
+  of loading another program and switching to protected mode.